-However, if the Organisation is a different legal entity you will need to complete a new Subscriber Agreement with the most current legal entity name, so we can update our records accordingly.
-If your organisation is a company, then the details should be loaded onto Companies Office data base.
+You will need to complete a new Subscriber Agreement with the most current legal entity name so we can update our records accordingly.
+If your organisation is a company then the details should be loaded onto Companies Office data base.

-You need to provide us with instructions on what we should do with your previous account.
-When we have received your new application, we will review the documentation and then we will return all the relevant documentation relating to the new organisation to you to review.
-When you have completed all the documents, you will need to email or post them back them to us so that we can review them and make a final approval.
+You need to provide us with instructions on what we should do with your previous ISS account.
+When we have received your new application we will review the documentation and then we will return all the relevant documentation relating to the new organisation and subscriber to you to review.
+When you have completed all the documents, you will need to email or fax them back them to us so that we can review them and make a final approval.

-11. My business only has one Equifax login, am I expected to provide all of my staff members with their own Equifax login?
+10. My business only has one Veda login, am I expected to provide all of my staff members with their own Veda login?

-Yes, in order to comply with the Code, each staff member in your company who has access to our systems must have their own login User Code and password.
+Yes, you need to comply with the Code.
+Each staff member in your company who has access to our systems must have their own login User Code and password.

 You are not allowed to share the same password.
 This is also written into the Subscriber Agreement Terms and Conditions Clause 3.3. (a-f).
 If you would like other staff members to have access then you will need to provide us with the full details of each staff member so that we can give them their own User name and password.
 You also need to manage and control who has access to our systems.
 Where staff members leave the company for any reason the staff member's name and User Access login must be advised to us promptly.
-This also applies where staff members have transferred to another Business Unit within the company and access to the Equifax system is no longer required.
+This also applies where staff members have transferred to another Business Unit within the company and access to the Veda system is no longer required.

-12. On what grounds do you decline an application to become a subscriber?
+11 (a) On what grounds do you decline an application to become a subscriber?